Bernard Abeiku Mensah

 • Project Title: Knowledge, Attitude, and Perception of HIV/AIDS among Valley View University Students

-• Supervisor: Mrs. Awube Menlah, MScN, RGN
+• Supervisor: Mrs. Awube Menlah, MScN, RGN (doctoral candidate); a big inspiration to my research and academic journey

 Awards & Grants